 The bulk of dogs registered are either for breeding, sport, or show.
-Kennel clubs can provide pedigrees for sires and dams so that breeders can assure buyers the puppies are purebred.
+Kennel clubs can provide pedigrees for sires (fathers) and dams (mothers) so that breeders can assure buyers the puppies are purebred.

-Because these kennel clubs only register pure breeds, they offer thousands of possible sports and completions that certain breeds can compete in.
+Because these kennel clubs only register pure breeds, they offer thousands of possible sports and competitions that certain breeds can compete in.

 Dogs can’t win specific competitions or shows if they’re not registered, and some owners won’t buy puppies that don’t have registered parents.